 This visitor card is the easiest way to hang out in Belize for a while.
 There is no long-term commitment – just live and enjoy the experience month by month.
 The procedure is relatively simple: You obtain a one month entry card on entering the country.
 After 30 days, you go to an immigration office and renew the tourist card monthly – also known as a visitor’s visa for U.S. $25 a month for up to six months.
 Thereafter it will cost you U.S. $50. a month.
 You can continue renewing your visitor’s visa almost indefinitely until you decide that it may be more economical to apply for permanent residency.
-But be warned that if you fail to renew your visitor’s permit you are in violation of the law and can be deported.
+If you fail to renew your visitor’s permit you are in violation of the law and can be deported.
 If you have a good explanation and are on friendly terms with the immigration department you will be let off with a lecture.
 Being in the country with an expired visa can make you a target of corrupt officials, disgruntled workers or jealous neighbors – not at all recommended.

 Qualified Retired Persons (QRP) Program

 The Qualified Retired Persons Incentive Act passed by the Belize House of Representatives in 1999 and is operated by the Belize Tourism Board.
 The QRP program is aimed at attracting retirees to Belize.
 In the first few years of the program it attracted considerable interest and several applications.

 However, the QRP appears to have fallen into neglect.
-Many individuals who applied and were approved relate a lengthy and cumbersome approval process handled by rank amateurs.
+Many individuals who applied and were approved relate a lengthy and cumbersome approval process handled by amateurs.
 The benefits are not all what is advertised even though the Belize Tourism Board spends lots of tax payer’s money promoting the program, but apparently failing to deliver a quality product.

 The BTB declines to disclose publicly how many applications it has received and how many have been approved.